-Because of Saturday’s court situation, it took longer than the typical hour to sew up the title, but Western still did it in efficient, dominant fashion, winning a title in much the same way they’ve done all season — a sweep.
+Because of Saturday’s court situation, it took longer than the typical hour that Western has been reaching like clockwork to sew up the match and the title, but Western still did it in efficient, dominant fashion, winning a title in much the same way they’ve done all season — a sweep.

 “Winning it all with this team, this coach, it’s a dream come true,” Thomas said.
 “I wish we could keep it going, I wish there was a national tournament.”